pyx-project/pyx/manual/intro.rst

 at the beginning of the Python program.
 However, in order to prevent namespace pollution, you may also simply use ``import pyx``.
-Throughout this manual, we shall always assume the presence of the above given import line.a
+Throughout this manual, we shall always assume the presence of the above given import line.